CEO, Music & Media Producer, Strategist

 Proffer's progressive thinking and results are highlighted in The Wall St Journal article on the Citizens Of The World enterprise which he architected and produced.
 Spencer accomplished the goal of uniting the world through music with his co-writing and production of the title song, performed in 5 languages.
-This initiative brought together artists from 5 continents who have collectively sold 73 Million albums.
+This initiative brought together artists from multiple continents who have collectively sold 73 Million albums.

 Here is a snippet from the PBS aired documentary Special on this venture, via You Tube.

-In 2010, Proffer, together with long time collaborator and composer Larry Brown, won the Grand Prize Gold Medal at the 7th Annual Park City Film Music Festival for their his production, songwriting, scoring and music supervision work on the acclaimed documentary film, narrated by Dr. Maya Angelou entitled "As Seen Through These Eyes."
+In 2010, Proffer, together with long time collaborator and Emmy award winning composer Larry Brown, won the Grand Prize Gold Medal at the 7th Annual Park City Film Music Festival for their his production, songwriting, scoring and music supervision work on the acclaimed documentary film, narrated by Dr. Maya Angelou entitled "As Seen Through These Eyes."
 It was financed by and premiered on The Sundance Channel: http://www.meteor17.com/as-seen-through-these-eyes/.
 ASTTE is a never before seen window into the surviving art and artists of the Holocaust.
 This film is more than a Holocaust study; it offers an incredible look at the survival mechanism of humankind and the profound need to communicate at any cost.

 In addition to implementing the creative elements, Spencer negotiated all talent, licensing and soundtrack elements on behalf of the respective studio, network or production company.
-Over 35 of these were nominated or won major industry awards, and includes projects with CBS, NBC, ABC, MTV, VH-1, Showtime Networks, TNT, USA Networks, Paramount, Touchstone, Lions Gate, 20th Century Fox and New Line Cinema.
-Additionally, he oversaw Showtime’s music interests on all levels for seven years, off campus, as well as select media projects for two otherViacom companies, MTV and VH1.
+Over 36 of these were nominated or won major industry awards, and includes projects with CBS, NBC, ABC, MTV, VH-1, Showtime Networks, TNT, USA Networks, Paramount, Touchstone, Lions Gate, 20th Century Fox and New Line Cinema.
+Additionally, he oversaw Showtime’s music interests on all levels for seven years, off campus as a business partner.
+He also oversaw music on select media projects for two other Viacom companies, MTV and VH1.

-Proffer has served as a producer and executive producer on nineteen financed and distributed films to date and continues to do so.
+Proffer has served as a producer and executive producer on twenty one financed and distributed films to date and continues to do so.
 A few highlights: Spencer served as a Producer & Cast Album Producer of the 4 time Tony nominated Broadway hit, "It Ain't Nothin' But The Blues“; the 2 time Emmy nominated television special, "Robbie Robertson, Coming Home", CBS mini-series “Shake Rattle and Roll” and HBO’s award-winning multi-cultural series “Happily Ever After,” as music producer/director, songwriter.
 He was also a Co-Executive Producer of “Gods and Monsters” which won Academy, Golden Globe, Independent Spirit and other major awards.

 Spencer’s music career and credits are equally formidable, having produced and overseen projects involving: Stevie Wonder, Tina Turner, Beyonce and Destiny’s Child, Darius Rucker/Hootie & The Blowfish, KISS, Green Day, Godsmack, Aerosmith, Sheryl Crow, Eric Clapton, Keith Urban, Britney Spears, 3 Doors Down, BB King, Heart, Cheap Trick, Jeff Beck, Brian May of Queen, Ritchie Sambora of Bon Jovi, Graham Nash, Alanis Morissette, Beach Boys, Quiet Riot and N’Sync to name a few.
-Amongst the 197 albums which Spencer has produced throughout his career, he helmed Tina Turner’s Acid Queen album from her role in The Who’s “Tommy” while serving as worldwide chief of A&R at United Artists as well as Quiet Riot’s “Metal Health”, the first debut hard rock album to reach #1 on the Billboard charts, selling over 7.6 million copies at that time.
+Amongst the 202 albums which Spencer has produced throughout his career, he helmed Tina Turner’s Acid Queen album from her role in The Who’s “Tommy” while serving as worldwide chief of A&R at United Artists as well as Quiet Riot’s “Metal Health”, the first debut hard rock album to reach #1 on the Billboard charts, selling over 7.6 million copies at that time.